How to store data collected on SD-card in PD 688 or PD 803, via a USB memory stick and a COPP PC into a database or excel sheet

 - Last, implement a routine that reads data record by record, from the filevar-register.
 The filevar is an internal SD-file on the PC.
 Then store the data into the database register.
 You have to copy the data from the physical USB memory stick into the COPP PC- folder “USB”.

 Try it out (using MID reports.cfv as an example):

 - Fetch the following zip file and unpack it to a folder on your PC

 - In the folder “COPP PC” open the excel sheet MID_reports.xls”.
-It should contain only column-headings in row 1 (you must select ‘Enable for editing’ first time it is opened).
+It should contain only column-headings in row 1.
+You must select ‘Enable for editing’ first time you open it.

 Extract: (more columns exist in the spreadsheet)

 NB!
 In screen step 1: